Surface-area-to-volume ratio: For solid spheres

 Plot of the surface-area:volume ratio (SA:V) for a 3-dimensional ball, showing the ratio declining inversely as the radius of the ball increases.

 A solid sphere or ball is a three-dimensional object, being the solid figure bounded by a sphere.
 (In geometry, the term sphere properly refers only to the surface, so a sphere thus lacks volume in this context.)

 For an ordinary three-dimensional ball, the SA:V can be calculated using the standard equations for the surface and volume, which are, respectively, $SA=4\pi{r^2}$ and $V=(4/3)\pi{r^3}$.
 For the unit case in which r = 1 the SA:V is thus 3.
 For the general case, SA:V equals 3/r, in an inverse relationship with the radius - if the radius is doubled, the SA:V halves (see figure).

 For n-dimensional balls

+Graphs of volumes ($V_n$) and surface areas ($S_{n-1}$) of n-balls of radius 1.

 Balls exist in any dimension and are generically called n-balls or hyperballs, where n is the number of dimensions.

 The same reasoning can be generalized to n-balls using the general equations for volume and surface area, which are: